Ranching is an endemic way of life on the Central Coast and has evolved in tandem with California.

 Native Americans managed wild herbivore herds with controlled burns to create park-like pastures throughout the Central Coast.

-Today, ranches remain on the Central Coast.
-Many ranching families are able to trace their ancestral roots to Spanish colonial days, Mexican Ranchos and/or early Californian settlers.
+Today, many ranching families are able to trace their ancestral roots to Spanish colonial days, Mexican Ranchos and/or early Californian settlers.
 These families are guardians of a special culture and keepers of an important part of California history.

 Interesting stats for my Cattle buddies.
 The study area* covered 13.5 Million Hectares in California